7 Best Steps to Screen Applicants for your Rental

 Contact the property owner or manager

-Be prepared to provide the property owner or manager with your "authorization form," as they may request it.
-This form contains the tenant's signature, allowing you to perform verification on their application.
-Fortunately if you are using Hemlane, we provide this form for you.
+Be prepared to provide the property owner or manager with a signed "authorization form," as they may request it.
+This form contains the tenant's signature, stating that they allow you to perform verification on their application.
+Fortunately if you are using Hemlane, we provide this form for you as part of the application process.

 When you contact the property owner or manager, ask the following questions: